sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/projects/subject.md

 {{{
 \section{Subject Specific Tutorials}

+We propose to create subject specific tutorials to answer questions such as:

+\begin{quote}
+``What are the Sage commands you need to know in order to do multivariate calculus?''
+\end{quote}

 We propose to create a systematic and organized collection of subject specific tutorials and interacts to include with Sage.

 [[Mention the "sage primers" education-oriented project at the Georgia Sage Days]]